 There are also quite a few scenes where the emotions of the characters are so downplayed from how they would be realistically it just cripples the drama.
 Even besides the omnipresent "battle is not scary" crap, Luke should have had some kind of cognition while he was facing Vader in the cave ("WTF is happening?
 How is Vader here?
 Should I run and get Yoda's help?"), or while he was hanging on that little beam at the bottom of Cloud City ("Shit, I can't believe I chose to come here with Ben and Yoda both telling me this was a bad idea!
 Look where it got me!").
 But nope.
 He's just blank the entire time.

 Finally, I don't want to end this section without mentioning how wrong Yoda is about everything.
-I know I already mentioned at the top how much I abhor Jedi spirituality, it comes to a head in this movie when Yoda says things like "A Jedi uses the Force for knowledge and defense, never for attack" - even though Jedi demonstrably do use the Force for attack - and "Adventure, excitement, a Jedi craves not these things" - even if you don't believe in the Protagonist virtue model, that's a spectacularly horrible piece of advice to give to someone involved in a war for freedom and who you're trying to train to play the most important role in it.
+I know I already mentioned at the top how much I abhor Jedi spirituality, but it comes to a head in this movie when Yoda says things like "A Jedi uses the Force for knowledge and defense, never for attack" - even though Jedi demonstrably do use the Force for attack - and "Adventure, excitement, a Jedi craves not these things" - even if you don't believe in the Protagonist virtue model, that's a spectacularly horrible piece of advice to give to someone involved in a war for freedom and who you're trying to train to play the most adventurous and exciting role in it.
 And he's always on about Patience without any understanding of the context that that virtue is supposed to be understood in.
-He uses it to mean "You should favor waiting around eating soup and doing nothing of any apparent value over completing your mission that will help liberate the galaxy".
+He uses it to mean "You should favor waiting around eating soup and doing nothing over completing your mission that will help liberate the galaxy".

 Episode VI: Return of the Jedi